gabibbo97/charts/charts/keycloak-gatekeeper/README.md

 ### Getting a 403 after successful login

-Keyclaok Gatekeeper log will say something like:
+Keycloak Gatekeeper log will say something like:

 ```unable to verify the id token {"error": "oidc: JWT claims invalid: invalid claims, 'aud' claim and 'client_id' do not match, aud=account, client_id=your-client"}```